-Philip Scherer, Ph.D., Interim Dean www.niagara.edu
+R. Mark Wilson, Ph.D., Dean www.niagara.edu/business

 Consistent with the goals of the university, and understanding that wealth generation emanates from business, we seek to prepare our students for productive roles in business and the community through quality teaching at the undergraduate and graduate levels, supported by our scholarly research and service.
-We are guided in teaching, research and service by the principles of leadership, relevance, ethics, community involvement and professional growth.